dazui-py/C-Projects/README.md

 - [References](recreating-printf/REFERENCES.md)

 ### recreating-scanf
-A recreation of the C `scanf` function also using variadic functions, this time I had to (kind of) recreate strcpy for strings inputs
+A recreation of the C `scanf` function also using variadic functions, this time I had to (kind of) recreate strcpy for string inputs